Exceptional-point-constrained locking of boundary-sensitive topological transitions in chiral non-Hermitian SSH-type lattices: Introduction

-In this work, we show that periodic-boundary point-gap topology and open-boundary real-line-gap topology become locked in chiral non-Hermitian systems when the parameter evolution is confined to an EP-constrained manifold~\cite{heiss2004exceptional,miri2019exceptional,chen2020revealing,PhysRevE.69.056216,doppler2016dynamically}, such that the Bloch spectrum remains pinned to a zero-energy degeneracy throughout the sweep.
-We establish this mechanism in an extended non-Hermitian Su-Schrieffer-Heeger (SSH) chain~\cite{PhysRevLett.42.1698,PhysRevResearch.1.023013,PhysRevB.109.155137,PhysRevA.101.013635}.
-In the analytically tractable limit $\delta=t_3$, the EP-constrained manifolds and the corresponding PBC and OBC transition boundaries can be obtained in closed form, making the locking especially transparent.
-We then show that the same correspondence persists away from this solvable limit in the full non-Bloch setting.
-By contrast, once the sweep leaves the EP-constrained manifold, the PBC point-gap transition and the OBC real-line-gap transition generally decouple, even in the presence of isolated EPs or Hermitian degeneracies.
-We further demonstrate that this mechanism remains robust in a four-band spinful extension with branch-resolved GBZs~\cite{PhysRevB.103.125411,PhysRevResearch.4.013243,PhysRevB.111.115415}, including strongly branch-imbalanced regimes.
-Beyond its conceptual significance, this locking provides an operational diagnostic route: for parameter sweeps constrained to a zero-energy EP manifold, changes in PBC spectral winding can serve as reliable indicators of OBC real-line-gap transitions and the associated appearance or disappearance of boundary zero modes when periodic-boundary spectral information is experimentally accessible.
+In this work, we demonstrate this EP-constrained locking mechanism in a class of chiral SSH-type non-Hermitian lattices~\cite{heiss2004exceptional,miri2019exceptional,chen2020revealing,PhysRevE.69.056216,doppler2016dynamically}.
+We first analyze an extended non-Hermitian SSH chain~\cite{PhysRevLett.42.1698,PhysRevResearch.1.023013,PhysRevB.109.155137,PhysRevA.101.013635}.
+In the analytically tractable limit, the EP-constrained manifolds, the PBC point-gap winding boundary, and the OBC non-Bloch bulk real-line-gap boundary can all be obtained in closed form, making the locking explicit.
+We then verify the same correspondence for representative constrained sweeps away from this solvable limit using numerical GBZ calculations.
+In contrast, unconstrained paths show that the PBC point-gap winding transition and the OBC non-Bloch bulk real-line-gap transition generally decouple, even if isolated EPs or Hermitian degeneracies are encountered.
+Finally, we test the mechanism in a spinful four-band extension with branch-resolved GBZs~\cite{PhysRevB.103.125411,PhysRevResearch.4.013243,PhysRevB.111.115415}, including strongly branch-imbalanced regimes.
+These results establish EP-constrained evolution as a path-dependent diagnostic principle for relating PBC point-gap winding transitions to OBC non-Bloch bulk real-line-gap transitions in chiral SSH-type non-Hermitian lattices.

-The remainder of this paper is organized as follows.
-In Sec.~\ref{sec:model}, we introduce the model and summarize the boundary-sensitive topological quantities used in our analysis.
-In Sec.~\ref{sec:locking}, we establish the locking mechanism in the two-band model, first in an analytically tractable limit and then in the generic non-Bloch regime, and show its breakdown outside the EP-constrained manifold.
-In Sec.~\ref{sec:fourband}, we demonstrate that the same mechanism survives in a four-band spinful extension.
-Finally, Sec.~\ref{sec:conclusion} presents our conclusions.